Addons

 Overview

-Addons are services like database, authentication, email, caching that are part of the Cloudron runtime.
-Setup, provisioning, scaling and maintenance of addons is taken care of by the platform.
+Addons are services — database, authentication, email, caching — that are part of the runtime.
+The platform handles setup, provisioning, scaling, and maintenance of addons.

-Addons are opt-in and must be specified in the Cloudron Manifest.
+Addons are opt-in and must be specified in the Manifest.

 When the app runs, environment variables contain the necessary information to access the addon.

-For example, the mysql addon sets the CLOUDRON_MYSQL_URL
+For example, the MySQL addon sets the CLOUDRON_MYSQL_URL environment variable — the

 -

 Environment variables are subject to change every time the app restarts.
-This can happen if the Cloudron is rebooted or restored or the app crashes or an addon is re-provisioned.
-For this reason, applications must not cache the value of environment variables across restarts.
-Instead, they must use the environments directly.
+Restarts occur when the server reboots, a backup is restored, the app crashes, or an addon is re-provisioned.
+Do not cache environment variable values across restarts.
+Read them directly at runtime.
 For example, use

-Addons must be setup or updated on each application start up.
-Most applications use DB migration frameworks for this purpose to setup and update the DB schema.
+Set up or update addons on each application start.
+Most applications use DB migration frameworks to manage the schema.

 -

-Addons are configured in the addons section of the manifest as below:
+Configure addons in the addons section of the manifest:

 {